ibm-cloud-docs/containers/cs_cli_install.md

 1. In the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){:external} menu bar, click the {{site.data.keyword.cloud-shell_short}} icon ![{{site.data.keyword.cloud-shell_notm}} icon](../icons/terminal-cloud-shell.svg).
 2. A session starts and automatically logs you in to the {{site.data.keyword.cloud_notm}} CLI with your current account credentials.
 3. Target your session context to the cluster that you want to work with so that you can manage the cluster with `kubectl` commands.
-  1. Get the command to set the environment variable and download the Kubernetes configuration files to your temporary home directory.
+  1. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
       ```
       ibmcloud ks cluster config --cluster <cluster_name_or_ID>
       ```
       {: pre}

-      After downloading the configuration files, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.

-      Example:
-      ```
-      export KUBECONFIG=/Users/<user_name>/.bluemix/plugins/kubernetes-service/clusters/mycluster/kube-config-prod-dal10-mycluster.yml
-      ```
-      {: screen}

-  2. Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.
-  3. Verify that the `KUBECONFIG` environment variable is set properly.
+  2. Verify that the `KUBECONFIG` environment variable is set properly.

       Example:
       ```